osho81/BankApp/src/README.md

 # Bank Application

 ## Description
-Bank Application.
-Possible to create accounts, customers and make certain transactions.
+Bank Application with employer actions and customer actions.
+When simulating a bank employee, it is possible to create accounts, customers as well as block/disable customer.
+When simulating a bank customer, it is possible to make transactions between accounts and into bank account.
+Employee can display any customer bank info, customer can display own bank info.

 ### Functions
 - Register bank customers